Semester One, 18 points

 The purpose of this course is to build on the fundamental principles related to weather and climate that students are introduced to in GEOG 101.
 In this course the fundamental processes controlling our atmosphere and weather are initially examined, which provides a platform to examine in detail climate change in the present and future.
 All topics, including the detailed study of weather systems and climate change, are described in a New Zealand weather and climate context.

-Principles of meteorology, with particular reference to climate variations; twentieth-century climate change; estimates of future climate; laboratories as required.
+Principles of meteorology, with particular reference to weather systems; climate variability and change; projected future trends; climate change policy; laboratories as required.

 The field of atmospheric sciences covers a broad range of subjects related to the